State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

 The mortality rate compares positive cases against deaths.

-The state's rate was 2.1 percent for all deaths and cases, including nonresidents, a drop of one-tenth of 1 percent compared with 2.7 percent in the United States and 2.7 percent worldwide, which neared 1,136,000 deaths and passed 41.4 million cases Wednesday, according to Worldometers.info.
+The state's rate was 2.1 percent for all deaths and cases, including nonresidents, a drop of one-tenth of 1 percent compared with 2.7 percent in the United States and 2.7 percent worldwide, which neared 1,143,000 deaths and neared 42.0 million cases Thursday, according to Worldometers.info.

 Palm Beach County's rate is 3.1 percent, a drop of 0.1 compared with Broward at 1.9 percent and Miami-Dade with 2.0 percent.
 With much fewer deaths, the mortality rate is 3.7 percent in St. Lucie, 3.1 in Martin (down 0.1), 3.4 percent in Indian River (down 0.1) and Okeechobee 2.2 percent, which is the highest ever.